PetSafe Swaps & Nutrition

 Nutritional breakdown for rabbits

 Gooseberry can be a fun addition to your rabbit's treat rotation.
-It offers Source of natural nutrients and fiber., but it is not a complete food and should never replace a rabbit-specific diet formulated to meet all daily nutrient needs.
-Most of the calories come from gooseberry's natural sugars and carbohydrates, so keep portions small—especially for pets with weight, pancreas, or blood sugar concerns.
+It offers Gooseberries provide vitamin C, fiber, and antioxidants that support immune function and digestive health in rabbits., but it is not a complete food and should never replace a rabbit-specific diet formulated to meet all daily nutrient needs.
+Most of the calories come from gooseberry's natural sugars and carbohydrates, so keep portions small — especially for pets with weight, pancreas, or blood sugar concerns.

 Safe serving suggestions